enkidulan/enkidulan.github.io/_sources/posts/easy_diagrams/mvp_design.rst.txt

 Stack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For small applications, Heroku is the easiest option for managing infrastructure, as it takes care of many tasks: TLS/SSL, routing, discovery, code delivery, database management, logging, performance monitoring, and error tracking.
 Additionally, Heroku offers a good deal in terms of price and functionality.
+Web application will be shipped as a Docker container that is build with GitHub Actions as a CI/CD pipeline.

 .. image:: https://easydiagrams.work/diagrams/uJXaWLmPOopwiWiEvWz0vLI32Ru7ZXG1/image.svg
     :align: center

+**Backend**.
+For the backend web framework, Pyramid is a good choice for the MVP.
+It’s easy to use, offers good performance, and its design makes it straightforward to adopt a component-based architecture from the start, allowing the application to scale without turning into a “big ball of mud.”
+Pyramid also has a rich ecosystem of plugins that cover most of the MVP’s needs—not to mention that Pyramid is my favorite framework.

+**Database**.
+For the database, PostgreSQL is the best choice (as it is best default choice for most applications).
+It’s well-suited for the MVP, fully supported by Heroku out of the box, provides ACID guaranties, and has great performance.

+**Frontend**.
+For the frontend, HTMX is ideal because it allows you to create a dynamic web application with minimal effort and without writing any JavaScript or setting up a build pipeline.
+That’s a huge advantage for an MVP (especially that I'm short on good JS dev).
+The backend rendering will be handled by Pyramid, and for the design and layout, Bootstrap is a great option since it’s easy to use and comes with many ready-to-use components.